patgpt/rag-docs-crawler/apps/backend/output/Getting_Started__Layouts_and_Pages___Next_js.md

 # Getting Started: Layouts and Pages | Next.js

-<p>MenuUsing App RouterFeatures available in /appUsing Latest Version15.1.6Using App RouterFeatures available in /appUsing Latest Version15.1.6App RouterGetting StartedLayouts and PagesHow to create layouts and pagesNext.js uses file-system based routing, meaning you can use folders and files to define routes.
+<p>MenuUsing App RouterFeatures available in /appUsing Latest Version15.1.6App RouterGetting StartedLayouts and PagesHow to create layouts and pagesNext.js uses file-system based routing, meaning you can use folders and files to define routes.
 This page will guide you through how to create layouts and pages, and link between them.
 Creating a page</p>
 <p>A page is UI that is rendered on a specific route.
 To create a page, add a page file inside the app directory and default export a React component.
 For example, to create an index page (/):</p>
 <p>app/page.tsxTypeScriptJavaScriptTypeScriptexport default function Page() {